goodsun/sharenote/docs/project-setup-lessons.md

 ## 🎯 Purpose

-This document captures lessons learned during the Alexa Voice Memo project setup to help future projects avoid common pitfalls and establish better practices.
+This document captures lessons learned during the 松蔭（showIN） project setup to help future projects avoid common pitfalls and establish better practices.

 ## 📚 What We Learned